 Safer Alcohol Sales

-- Neighborhoods with high concentrations of alcohol sales are linked to an increase in individual drinking habits — including young people binge drinking — and higher rates of violence and driving under the influence.
+These are policies that put cities in charge of the location and practices of alcohol retailers.
+Neighborhoods with high concentrations of alcohol sales are linked to more drinking and higher rates of violence and driving under the influence.

 |City has a law that applies to all alcohol sales, addresses public health and safety, and authorizes the city to close an alcohol retailer for failing to comply with the law.|